 The Emotional Quotient Inventory 2.0 (EQ-i 2.0) and the EQ-360 were formed to create the Bar-On model of emotional-social intelligence.

-The EQ-i 2.0 is a measure of self-report designed to measure a number of constructs related to EI.
+The EQ-i 2.0 is a measure of self-report designed to measure several constructs related to EI.

-The EQ 360 assessment gives a better comprehensive analysis by asking the people that work with the candidate to provide information on the candidate as well.
+The EQ 360 assessment gives a better comprehensive analysis by asking the people who work with the candidate to provide information on the candidate as well.

 Social intelligence makes the difference between a good intelligent leader who drives performance and growth and the average leader who gets by.

-The real importance is derived from the 360 degrees view into the pillar behaviours that stand outstanding leaders out from average performers.
+The real importance is derived from the 360-degree view of the pillar behaviours that stand outstanding leaders out from average performers.

 It also helps to create a competitive advantage for professionals and managers for their company by upping performance, teamwork, innovation, and cohesion, and making sure resources and time are managed properly while building a culture of motivation and trust.